-Prerequisite: MDIA 2100 or approval of department head.
+Prerequisite: MDIA 2100 or consent of instructor.
 An advanced writing course building upon the skills learned in MDIA 2100.
 Students will develop their skills in researching, writing, and editing broadcast news.
 Interviewing techniques, in-depth study of Associated Press broadcast writing style, and scripting for both radio and television news will be emphasized.